eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

 Installation
 =========================
-To compile and install the Client and the Agent modules, we use CMake.
+To compile and install the Client and the Agent modules, CMake is used.

 Installing the Agent stand-alone
 --------------------------------